Wydoinn/TeleICU-Monitoring-System/dataset/README.md

 There are two datasets: one for object detection and another for motion detection.
 Both datasets are divided into two categories: one with and one without data augmentation.

-- Object Detection (Data Augmentation) - 11440  Images
+- Object Detection (data augmentation) - 11440  Images
-- Motion Detection (Data Augmentation) - 21547 Images
+- Motion Detection (data augmentation) - 21547 Images

-- Object Detection (No Data Augmentation) - 3000  Images
+- Object Detection (no data augmentation) - 3000  Images
-- Motion Detection (No Data Augmentation) - 5697 Images
+- Motion Detection (no data augmentation) - 5697 Images

 ### The dataset with data augmentation